-The best push-up for the chest is wide grip push-ups.
+The best push-up for the chest muscle is wide grip push-ups.
 In this variation, you set your hands wider than shoulder-width and let your elbows flare out closer to 90 degrees.

 This variation places the chest on a much greater stretch.
-However, you can easily strain your tendons with this exercise so it is important to exercise caution.
+However, this movement can easily strain your tendons, so exercising caution is essential.
 Because of that, I prefer the standard push-up with your elbows tucked at 45 degrees from your body.

 What Is The Best Push-Up For Upper Chest?

 The decline push-up (with your feet elevated) is the best push-up for the upper chest.
-This exercise increases the weight you have to lift and changes the angle in which you are pressing to an acute angle.
-As such, the shoulders and the upper chest do a lot more of the work.
+This exercise increases the weight you have to lift and changes the angle at which you are pressing to an acute angle.
+As such, the shoulders and the upper chest do much more of the work.

 What Is The Best Push-Up For Triceps?

-The best push-up for triceps is the close grip push-up.
-This exercise requires you to tuck your arms completely at your sides to about a 15 degree angle from your body.
+The best push-up for the triceps is the close grip push-up.
+This exercise requires you to tuck your arms completely at your sides to about a 15-degree angle from your body.
 As such, it emphasizes the arms much more than the chest.
 See the video above for a demonstration.